mlindgren/blog/content/2017-11-05-fitbit-ionic-review.markdown

 doesn't make me extremely optimistic about the level of post-launch support we're likely to see on the Ionic.
 There are over 9,000 suggestions on that forum, across all Fitbit products, but only a handful of them have been implemented so far.
-And I can't help but wonder why more exercise options weren't available at launch, given Fitbit's emphasis on, well, fitness, especially given that the Apple Watch _does_ support a lot of these activities.
+And I can't help but wonder why more exercise options weren't available at launch, given Fitbit's emphasis on, you know, fitness.
+It's especially irritating when you consider that the Apple Watch _does_ support a lot of these activities.

 Third, the Ionic cannot be connected to external sensors like chest strap heart rate monitors or power meters for bicycles.
 This is not a huge issue for me personally, because I don't use any of those devices.
-As mentioned previously, I do actually own a chest strap heart rate monitor, but I find it too much of a nuisance to wear it when I run or work out, which is part of the reason I like having a fitness tracking watch in the first place.
-But other devices do support external sensors - including the Garmin Vivoactive 3 and the Apple Watch.
-So again, for serious fitness enthusiasts, this seems like a big shortcoming on a device that really should be capitalizing on its fitness features to make up for its shortcomings as a smartwatch.
+As mentioned previously, I do actually own a chest strap heart rate monitor, but I find it too much of a nuisance to wear it when I run or work out, which is part of the reason I like having a fitness watch in the first place.
+But other devices do support external sensors&mdash;including the Garmin Vivoactive 3 and, again, the Apple Watch.
+So this too is a big shortcoming for serious fitness enthusiasts, on a device that really should be capitalizing on its fitness features to make up for its shortcomings as a smartwatch.
 (More on that later.)

 ### Aesthetics and comfort
 Aesthetics are obviously inherently subjective, but personally I think the Ionic looks great.
 I've